pypa/packaging.python.org/source/discussions/wheel-vs-egg.rst

   <https://docs.python.org/2/library/sysconfig.html#installation-paths>`_,
   therefore making it easier to convert to other formats.

+* :term:`Egg` uploads have been disabled for upload to PyPI, per :pep:`715`.
+  Read the `deprecation notice <https://blog.pypi.org/posts/2023-06-26-deprecate-egg-uploads/>`_ for more information.

 ----

 ..
 [1] Circumstantially, in some cases, wheels can be used as an importable